AlliedPayment/reports/packages/allied.FtpToS3/README.md

 2. Copy our function (app.py) into `build` sub-folder

-Given that you've chosen a Makefile these steps are automated by simply running: ``make build SERVICE="first_function"``
+Given that you've chosen a Makefile these steps are automated by simply running: ``make build SERVICE="FtpToS3"``